pwnchaurasia/leetcode/Readme.md

 # 75 Hard Challenge - Daily LeetCode Coding

 ## Challenge Overview
-The 75 Hard Challenge is a commitment to self-improvement and discipline.
+:trophy: **75 Hard Challenge** is a commitment to self-improvement and discipline.
 It consists of the following daily tasks:

-1. **Workout**: Engage in a daily physical workout to enhance your fitness.
+- :muscle: **Workout**: Engage in a daily physical workout to enhance your fitness.

-2. **Reading/Coding**: Solve one or two LeetCode questions from the top 150 interview questions.
+- :books: **Reading/Coding**: Solve one or two LeetCode questions from the top 150 interview questions.
 Sharpen your coding skills and problem-solving abilities.

-3. **5 Liters of Water**: Stay hydrated by consuming at least 5 liters of water throughout the day.
+- :droplet: **5 Liters of Water**: Stay hydrated by consuming at least 5 liters of water throughout the day.

-4. **Follow a Diet**: Stick to a balanced diet that aligns with your health goals.
+- :apple: **Follow a Diet**: Stick to a balanced diet that aligns with your health goals.

-5. **Take a Progress Photo**: Capture your progress along the way.
+- :camera: **Take a Progress Photo**: Capture your progress along the way.
 Visual documentation can be a motivating factor.

-6. **Meditation (At least 5 minutes)**: Dedicate time to meditation to enhance mindfulness and mental clarity.
+- :lotus_position: **Meditation (At least 5 minutes)**: Dedicate time to meditation to enhance mindfulness and mental clarity.

 ## Why LeetCode?
 LeetCode offers a valuable platform for coding practice and problem-solving, especially for technical interviews.
 Consistent practice on LeetCode can improve your coding skills and boost your confidence.